 When you bring home a puppy, the first thing you want to do is BOND with your puppy.
 Establishing your role as a trustworthy leader is first on the list.
 Feed your puppy by hand while calling their name and encouraging them to follow you around the house.
 Lead them outside and explore the yard together whilst hoping for a pee or poop to reward with calm reassurance.
 This becomes very complicated to do when you have two puppies.
 They look to each other for fun, guidance, exploration and cuddling.
 They pick on each other like two Tasmanian devils, instigating unwanted behaviors such as destroying furniture in seconds during a bought of rough play or digging holes in the yard.
 Every moment is a fight for their attention and you become the omega in their pack.
 If you think showing your authority with your deep yelling voice is going to encourage their obedience, there lies a dark path ahead of you.
 If you think raising one puppy is hard… housebreaking and training two puppies at the same time is harder.
 Okay- so you get it, BONDING AND TRAINING IS THE KEY to raising your puppy.
 Having two can entirely prevent that.

-If you already brought home two puppies and you want to give this a shot anyway then we have some great advice for you.
+If you already brought home two puppies and you want to raise two puppies anyway then we have some great advice for you.

 - Separate the puppies each in their own crates.
 Most of your time interacting with the puppies should be one on one.
 If you have a backyard and both puppies are quick to pee and poop in the morning, then take them out together initially to prevent accidents.
 The rest of the day should be mostly one on one.
 If the other puppy is nearby and cries when you take the other puppy out, we recommend giving them a bone to chew in their crate and cover the crate with a blanket.
 This may prevent the puppy from crying about being left out.
 You may have to continue this type of training for both puppies during the 1st year or longer depending on how much training you put in to teach a solid training foundation for both of your dogs.
 Both of your dogs should be under control before you give them more freedom together.

 - Practice ALL puppy raising training with your puppies separately from each other, daily.
-Check out our blog on “Puppy Raising Rules, Routine and Training.
+Check out our blog “Bringing home a New Puppy” for more tips.

 - Give them supervised time together where you condition that they chew bones laying down side by side.
 It takes a few attempts to get it right however, you can get your puppy to lay down and chew a knee bone or a pork chomps for at least 5 minutes in their bed or “place”.
 Your best bet is to first practice this when you have that individual time one on one, that way both puppies understand what to do when you bring them out together.
 Keep both of them on a leash while doing this to prevent them from stealing each others bones and set the boundaries now.